-There are various options for installing additional packages.
-For each we need access to the command line: Open the "Powershell" "CMD" or Putty and connect with via SSH with OpenHABian.
-You will find the IP address in your router, the registration in our test network looks like this: "ssh email@example.com"Then we see:
+There are several ways to install additional packages.
+For each one we need access to the command line: Open the "Powershell" "CMD" or Putty and connect to OpenHABian with via SSH.
+You can find the IP address in your router, in our test network the login looks like this: "ssh email@example.com" Afterwards we see:

 Back to the web interface: Open the PaperUI

-So we start with the installation of bindings to find the first things in our smart home with Auto-Discovery.
+So we start with the installation of Bindings to find the first Things in our Smart-Home with Auto-Discovery.

-In short, we now have a thing with two channels and linked items.
+In short, we now have a Thing with two Channels and linked Items.